By Crai Bower

 Imagine embarking on a grizzly bear safari, settling down for a 4-hour, four-handed Thai massage treatment after a morning on horseback, or sailing through the Great Bear Rainforest.
 This is what Canada is all about, and visitors to the region can rest assured they’ve embarked on a curated signature experience with the Cariboo Chilcotin Coast.
 Tweedsmuir Park Lodge sits in Bella Coola, the heart of BC’s bear country.
 Originally opened as a remote fishing lodge, bear enthusiasts seek out the lodge tours from September through mid-October.
 Boats make the best blinds for viewing grizzlies in their natural habitat, so strap into a McKenzie Drift Boat for a non-motorized float down the Atnarko River with a local bear expert.
 Your guide will also take you deep into the Great Bear Rainforest, site of the largest biomass density on the planet.
 While walking through the old-growth forest your guide will point out daybeds, scratch trees and other indications of the bear’s ubiquitous presence in Bella Coola.
 Of course, your Tweedsmuir Park Lodge concierge will also arrange heli-hiking, heli-sightseeing, fishing and horseback pack trips among other signature activities.

 Like Bella Coola, Knight Inlet is famous for its concentration of bears.
-Knight Inlet Lodge provides the perfect launch point to observe bears gorging on salmon to build fat reserves for the coming winter.
+Knight Inlet Lodge (reopening in 2022) provides the perfect launch point to observe bears gorging on salmon to build fat reserves for the coming winter.
 More than 40 bears have been known to show up on one autumn day.
 Spring sees black and grizzly (brown) bears emerging from their hibernation in search of berries and grass shoots to prepare for the summer mating season.
 From our boat blind, we observe brown and black bears feasting on mussels, barnacles and sedge grass, often with newborn cubs in tow.
 And like Tweedsmuir Park Lodge, guests can totally relax inside or on the deck of the floating Knight Inlet Lodge.

-The Great Bear Lodge also offers exclusive access to grizzly habitat and behaviour.
+The Great Bear Lodge (reopening Autumn 2021) also offers exclusive access to grizzly habitat and behaviour.
 The fly-in, floating lodge sits at the mouth of the Nekite River estuary.
 It is not unusual in spring to survey a female brown bear as she paddles from shore to shore, sniffing and surveying her surroundings.
 Eventually, she will find who she is looking for, a large brown bear boar casually eating sedges on a different embankment.
 It is not uncommon to watch several brown bear pairs mate during the spring season.
 Great Bear Lodge also runs an excellent fall season taking guests upriver to watch from several platforms as multiple bears fish for spawning salmon before a small waterfall.

 The Great Bear Rainforest is also home to one of nature’s greatest phenomena, the Kermode or ‘Spirit bear,’ a black bear that, due to a recessive gene, appears with white fur.
-The Kitasoo Xai’xais people, who operate Spirit Bear Lodge, believe the Spirit bear possesses special powers as told through stories passed down by generations of storytellers.
+The Kitasoo Xai’xais people, who operate Spirit Bear Lodge (reopening 2022) believe the Spirit bear possesses special powers as told through stories passed down by generations of storytellers.
 When visiting Spirit Bear Lodge guests not only enjoy the best opportunity to see Spirit bears, they enter a cultural immersion into the customs of their hosts, while enjoying the comforts of a luxury property.
 Visitors to Spirit Bear Lodge will also embark on expeditions in search of grizzlies, black bears and rare coastal wolves.
 It is not uncommon to spy humpback whales and otters, among other marine mammals, from the boats or even from the lodge’s waterfront deck.

 The best place to see grizzlies is by the river.
 Ecotours-BC is situated on the sublime Quesnel River, a go-to bear habitat in the summer and fall during the salmon runs.
 The Pyna-tee-ah Lodge is home base for daily explorations with well-known guides including the “Bear Whisperer.”
 Guides follow the bears throughout the seasons and their knowledge of the bear’s ecology and local wildlife is immense.
 Exploring Quesnel Lake provides the potential for discovery in its own right.
 The deepest fjord lake on earth, the area surrounding the lake is known for grizzly and black bears, moose, mountain caribou, mountain goats, wolves and wolverines.
 More than 250 species of birds have been noted in this region in the foothills of the Cariboo Mountains.
 Ecotours-BC takes us upriver, along the bear trails and into the estuary to observe this astonishing wildlife throughout its annual life cycle.